maassql-change-monitor/mssql/README.md

 * Specific details can be found under the directory : {APP_BASE_PATH}\maassql-change_monitor\mssql\scripted_to_scm\Setup
 * Create folders
   * Choose a big drive.
 You will have to figure out what big means.
 For me, I had 2000 + databases, that meant 225 GB.
 Really, I figured that out by trial and error.
-  * scripted_dbs   - the location where the scripts of databases will be written
+  * scripted_dbs   - {scripted_db_directory_base_path} - the location where the scripts of databases will be written
-  * scm_databases  - the location where the script of databases will be copied.
+  * scm_databases  - {scm_db_script_directory_base} - the location where the script of databases will be copied.
 The location where the git repositories will be kept.
-  * code_folder    - the location where you will store the code which runs this processing
+  * code_folder    - {APP_BASE_PATH} - the location where you will store the code which runs this processing
 * Fill in values as defined in {APP_BASE_PATH}\maassql-change_monitor\mssql\scripted_to_scm\config\
   * scripted_to_scm.psm1.vars.ps1
   * http_scripted_to_scm.conf